How PRSI works and the current PRSI rates in Ireland

 PRSI exemption

-Employees earning €352 or less per week are exempt from PRSI.
+Employees earning €352 or less per week remain exempt from PRSI.
 If you are self-employed and have a total annual income of less than €5,000, you are also exempt.

 PRSI credit